Frequently Asked Questions

 - Cathy Beer, Founder of Pets4Life

-The entries for category 7, Advocate® People’s Rescue Story will be assessed by a representative from Bayer and Pets4Life.
-10 finalists will be shortlisted prior to one winner is announced in mid-October 2018.
+The entries for category 8, Advocate® People’s Rescue Story will be assessed by a panel of 3 judges who will determine 10 finalists of which one of those will be the winner.
+The finalists will be announced on 13 August 2019 prior to one winner is announced on 12 September 2019.

 When are the finalists and winners announced?

-The finalists will be announced on 9th of October 2018 via the Jetpets Rescue Awards Facebook page.
+The finalists will be announced on 13 August 2019 via the Jetpets Rescue Awards social media, e-newsletter and media release distributed locally and nationally.

 Will my personal information be shared with a third party?

-When you submit a nomination for award categories 1 – 6, you will need to provide your details in the online entry form.
+When you submit an entry for award categories 1 – 76, you will need to provide your details in the online entry form.
 These details will NOT be shared with the Awards Supporters for marketing purposes.
 The winners’ contact details will be provided to the relevant Awards Supporters for the purpose of prize delivery.
-This is covered in the Terms and Conditions for categories 1-6.
+This is covered in the Terms and Conditions for categories 1-7.

 When you submit a valid entry to the Advocate® People’s Rescue Story, you will need to check the box to say you agree to the Terms & Conditions, which outlines that your contact details will be shared with Bayer (sponsor of this award category) for the purpose of providing information on products and offers.
 You can unsubscribe from Bayer’s mailing list at any time.